wijnandb/wijnandb.github.io/_posts/2020-4-20-scraping-websites.md

 ~~Considering the load: I will have to go through all the categories I know (211), scroll to the end of the list and get the id's of all the movies and series within that category.
 For what I have seen, there are at most 5 different categories, and often there are less.
 Assuming 5 categories per title, currently 3835 titles on the Dutch Netflix, there will be less than 20.000 movie/category combinations.
 That is acceptable.~~

 OK, I was wrong there.
 There are [way more categories](https://www.whats-on-netflix.com/library/categories/) than I thought, although a lot of them do not contain any titles.
-Others, like [tearjerkers from the 1980s](https://www.netflix.com/browse/genre/30?so=az) are clearly a sub-category, in this case
+Others, like [tearjerkers from the 1980s](https://www.netflix.com/browse/genre/30?so=az) are clearly a sub-category, in this case from [Tearjerkers](https://www.netflix.com/browse/genre/6384?so=az).

 So, how to do it?

 - open Netflix